Combining DDD, CQRS, and Clean Architecture in Go

 }

 As in the previous article, we implemented our repository using Firestore.
 We will also use Firestore in the current implementation.
-Please keep in mind that this is an implementation detail – you can use any database you want.
-In the previous article, we have shown example implementations using different databases.
+Keep in mind that this is an implementation detail – you can use any database you want.
+In the previous article, we showed example implementations using different databases.

 package adapters